 At Anchor & Alpine, we create award-winning original illustrations in partnership with our clients.
 We also procure and harmonize stock.
 It all depends on the project’s needs and budget.
 So, what’s the best way to go?

 Custom illustrations are for companies that want something unique—be that from a subject matter, design, or point of view.
 You may have specific characters you need to have included from a diversity standpoint.
 You may have a particular way you want your product shown off.
-Custom illustrations let you get exactly what you need—almost.
+They let you get exactly what you need—almost.

 It’s important to remember that if you commission custom illustrations, you are working with an artist.
-The illustrations need to be in a style they can create, and they need the right kind of talent and expertise to draw the right illustration.
+The illustrations need to be in a style they can create, and they need the right kind of talent and expertise to draw the right thing.
 We draw our custom illustrations in modern software, usually, Procreate, so we can do a little bit of editing to the work, move something over a little or add more hair to someone—but requests to change the perspective or move the hands is often a complete redo.

 Stock illustrations are ones that you buy from a stock image website.
-You can get these as vectors or flat graphics and can often find an entire illustration catalog for purchase.
+You can get these as vectors or flat graphics and can often find an entire catalog for purchase.
 We mostly use Shutterstock when we purchase stock images.